jinka/w3QuizBoard/README.md

 # BDD

-Triangle Tracking App solves to output if data user input right outputs if is triangle or not.
-Following are the requirement for the user input:
+Quiz Board App solves to interview to candidates Following are the requirement for the user input:
 a.
-Not empty data for all the three fields
+Gather all quiz answers.
 b.
-Must be a numeric.
-c.
-Not a negative.
-d.
-Not decimal numbers
-e.
-Minimam number is 1 and Maximum is 1000 (This is optional but am using for test purpose for this project.)

-After checking all that requirements, I will first check if all sides can fit a triangle.
-If not fit app will display "Not a triangle".
-If it is triangle now I check :
-a.
-Equilateral Triangle
-b.
-Isosceles Triangle
-c.
-Scalene Triangle
-After all I will display the result.
+Checking all answers and give result..

 # Technologies Used
 I have used to build this app following Technologies:
 1\. html
 2\. css